korovod/kenotron/CONTRIBUTING.md

 Did not find it? :( So we can act quickly on it, please follow these steps:

 * Include your **OS type and version**, the versions of **Python** and **PyTorch**.
-* A short, self-contained, code snippet that allows us to reproduce the bug in less than 30s;
+* A short, self-contained, code snippet that allows us to reproduce the bug in a few minutes;
 * Provide your Kénotron configuration used for the run;
-* Describe the expected behavior and the actual behavior;
+* Describe the 1) expected behavior and 2) the actual behavior;

 ### Do you want a new feature?